 There is no provision for individual courses of the programme to be studied on a stand-alone basis.

 Notes

-The BSc degree in Data Science and Business Analytics is available through a 12 course Standard Route and will be available through a 9 course Graduate Entry Route from 2021-22.
+The BSc degree in Data Science and Business Analytics is available through a 12 course Standard Route and through a 9 course Graduate Entry Route.